'Absurd' to say Trump unreliable trade negotiator with China: White House

 WASHINGTON (Reuters) - The White House said on Monday it was “absurd” to suggest that President Donald Trump was an unreliable negotiator as China reportedly balks at a summit with President Xi Jinping over concerns Trump would walk away from a trade deal.

-Negotiations between Washington and Beijing are ongoing and no date has been set for a summit, White House spokeswoman Sarah Sanders told reporters.
+Washington and Beijing are still in negotiations and no date has been set for a summit, White House spokeswoman Sarah Sanders told reporters.

 The two leaders had been expected to meet at Trump’s Mar-a-Lago property in Florida at the end of March to finalize a pact that would end a months-long trade war.